yellowtree/geoip-detect/readme.txt

 = 2.12.1 =
 * NEW: With the new Wordpress filter `geoip_detect2_record_data_after_cache` you can change the record data for testing purposes (see https://github.com/yellowtree/geoip-detect/wiki/API-Usage-Examples#change-record-data-eg-for-testing-purposes)
+* Some cleanup in ipstack & showing all properties in backend.

 = 2.12.0 =
 * NEW: It is now possible to use ipstack.com as a data source.